 - Crisis assessment and consultation: Interns receive training in risk assessment, consultation and crisis intervention protocols.
-Each intern is scheduled 4.5 hours of walk-in coverage (Counselor on Duty) each week.
-In addition, interns will rotate after-hours telephone consultation with licensed senior staff members.
+Each intern is scheduled 5 hours of walk-in coverage (Counselor on Duty) each week.

 - Group therapy: The center offers a variety of therapy and support groups, as well as theme-oriented groups.
-Interns are required to co-lead groups with a senior staff member, and/or serve as group process observer.
+Interns will have opportunities to co-lead groups with a senior staff member, and/or serve as group process observer.

 - Outreach and consultation: Outreach and consultation services to the university community are considered a highly significant aspect of a trainee's work.
 Interns will meet with the training director and outreach coordinator to discuss expectations and set learning goals for this portion of the training program.
 The majority of outreach work involves presentations.
 Evening and weekend outreach is often necessary.
 Interns are required to complete a minimum of one outreach presentation each quarter.
-Interns also develop and deliver an "innovative outreach project" based on intern insterests and campus needs.
+Interns also develop and deliver an "innovative outreach project" based on intern interest and campus needs.

 - Psychological Testing: Psychological testing is often integrated into the therapy process itself.
 Many tests are available, including the MCCI, MMPI-II, MCMI, 16-PF, among others.
 Interns are required to complete psychological testing with a minimum of one client during the year.

 Individual supervision: Interns receive two hours of face-to-face individual supervision each week.
 Supervision of all intern work is structured in accordance to California Board of Psychology regulations, which stipulates that supervision provides for 10% of time worked each week.
 As this is a full-time, 40 hour per week appointment, interns will receive a minimum of 4 hours of supervision each week (this includes 2 hours minimum of individual supervision, and 2 hours of group supervision).
 All supervision is provided by licensed clinical staff and focuses on psychological services delivered by the intern, as well as on intern professional development.
 Additional supervision is arranged for psychological testing and outreach.
-Individual supervisors are assigned during the first 2 weeks of orientation by the training director.
+Individual supervisors are assigned in September by the training director.
 Assignments are based on intern preferences and goodness of fit between intern training goals and supervisory styles.
 The training director will provide supervision in the interim during the month of August.